Connect with others who understand.

 Polysomnography

-For this test, you will have to stay overnight at a sleep laboratory and sleep with electrodes attached to your scalp.
+For this test, you’ll stay overnight at a sleep laboratory and sleep with electrodes attached to your scalp.
 The test looks at the activity of your brain, heart, muscles, eyes, and lungs during the night.

 Multiple Sleep Latency Test

-A multiple sleep latency test (MSLT) is also conducted at a lab, but unlike polysomnography, it takes place during the day.
-It should be performed on the day after the polysomnogram.
+A multiple sleep latency test (MSLT) is also conducted at a lab but takes place during the day.
+It should be performed the day after the polysomnogram.

-During an MSLT, you’ll be required to take four to five naps, each spaced two hours apart.
-Experts in sleep medicine will measure how long it takes you to fall asleep and how fast you enter into the REM stage once you are asleep.
+During an MSLT, you’ll be required to take four or five naps spaced two hours apart.
+Sleep specialists will measure how long it takes you to fall asleep and how fast you enter into the REM stage.

 Differential Diagnosis